-Tornado scrambling generates a continuous spiral polarization trace with a quasi-uniform rate of SOP variation, which is useful in stress testing a device or an algorithm's polarization tracking capabilities.
-The user-set scrambling rate is the number of complete circles traced out on the sphere per second.
-While the number of revolutions per second is constant, the SOP variation rate in rad/s can vary depending on where on the sphere the circle is.
-The maximum value of $\Delta$ SOP occurs when the rotation is around the equator, in which case, $\Delta$ SOP = $2\pi$ (# rotations/s).
+Tornado scrambling generates a continuous trace on the sphere that consists of a series of back and forth arcs that move up and down the sphere.
+The size of the arcs varies with scrambling rate.
+Over time, the trace covers the entire sphere.
+The maximum SOP variation rate can be very high, which is useful in stress testing a device or an algorithm's polarization tracking capabilities.
+The user-set scrambling rate denotes the maximum SOP variation rate, in krad/s, that occurs at that setting.
+The SOP variation rate can vary depending on location on the sphere.
+The maximum value of Δ SOP occurs when the rotation is around the equator.